repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-cli/index.rst

         -zVgGgRfliKgUgHZrZzeJDeAw9mQJrYLz8"
     }

-This token can be use with Github Secrets, Jenkins Secrets, CircleCI, shell script, etc
+This token can be used with GitHub Secrets, Jenkins Secrets, CircleCI, shell script, etc

 ``inspect``